The Munk AwardAwarded in Recognition of Distinguished Research in Oceanography Related to Sound and the Sea

 - Outstanding service that fosters research in ocean science and instrumentation contributing to the above

-The award consists of a medal designed by Judith Munk, a commemorative lapel pin, and a certificate bearing the signatures of the Secretary of the Navy and the President of The Oceanography Society.
+The award consists of a medal designed by Judith Munk, a commemorative lapel pin, and a certificate bearing the signature of the President of The Oceanography Society.

 Nominations must consist of: